 On this page:

-Production numbers in our 2015 Annual Report are for upstream volumes only, and include our net share of production from non-operated assets as well as operated assets.
-This differs from production numbers used in our Report on Sustainability to calculate intensity metrics, which includes 100% of the production at Suncor-operated facilities upstream only, and also includes downstream throughput volumes of saleable refined products from our Suncor-operated refineries and lubricants plant.
-For the purposes of our Report on Sustainability, net corporate production in 2015 was approximately 48.2 million cubic metres (m3), compared to 45.4 million m3 in 2014.
-The increase in 2015 production reflects increased production from our in situ and oil sands facilities, as 2015 saw an increase in Firebag’s nameplate capacity to 203,000 barrels per day (bbls/d) due to debottlenecking activities, and realizing upgrader utilization of over 90%.
+Production numbers in our 2016 Annual Report are for upstream volumes only and include our net share of production from non-operated assets, as well as operated assets.
+This differs from production numbers used in our Report on Sustainability to calculate intensity metrics, which include 100% of the upstream production at Suncor-operated facilities only, and also includes downstream throughput volumes of saleable refined products from our Suncor-operated refineries and lubricants plant (previously owned by Suncor, and sold in early 2017).
+For the purposes of our Report on Sustainability, net corporate production in 2016 was approximately 45 million cubic metres (m3), compared to 48.2 million m3, in 2015.
+The decrease in 2016 production is a result of the impact from the Fort McMurray wildfires, when our operations in the Regional Municipality of Wood Buffalo (RMWB) were shut in during the second quarter, to ensure that process and personnel safety remained a top priority.

 Please note: the sum of the individual facilities production volumes will not equal the reported net corporate production.
 Inter- and intra-business-unit product transfers (hydrocarbon streams that pass through more than one facility) are removed from the corporate and business unit totals to give the net production.
 This is done to prevent double-counting of hydrocarbon streams sent for further processing within the company.